lutz1nger/cs50p-notes-and-solutions/lecture-4-libraries/notes-4.md

 ### PACKAGES
 + third-party libraries implemented as a folder
-+ [PyPI](https://pypi.org/) (Python Package Index) is a repository or directory of all available third-party packages currently available
++ [PyPI](https://pypi.org/) (python package index) is a repository or directory of all available third-party packages currently available
 + packages can be installed by the package manager pip; therefore, pip install \<library> is entered in the terminal
 + then the package can be loaded by the keyword import, e.g. cowsay (program that generates ASCII art pictures of animals with a message)
 ```python